Genevieve Earle

 Genevieve Beavers Earle (1885 – March 7, 1956) was a New York City politician.
 She was the first woman elected to the city council of New York City and the first woman to be involved in a New York City Charter Revision Commission.
 She was also a feminist.

-Biography
+Personal life

 Earle was born in Blythebourne in 1885 and attended Erasmus Hall High School.
 Earle graduated from Adelphi University in 1907.
 She had worked in the field of sociology while in school and showed interest in becoming involved in New York politics immediately after graduation.
 She married William P. Earle, Jr. on October 22, 1913.
 They had two children, Mary and William, Jr. Earle's husband died in 1940 of an "abdominal ailment."
 In 1948, she spent four months in the hospital when she broke her hip by slipping on the ice, and this may have influenced her decision to retire from council later.
 In 1949, she retired from New York City politics and moved to Bell House in Bellport.

-Earle died in her home in a fire that may have been "caused by a dropped cigarette in her bedroom."
+Earle died in her home on March 7, 1956, in a fire that may have been "caused by a dropped cigarette in her bedroom."